Radiosity (computer graphics): Sampling approaches

 The form factors Fij themselves are not in fact explicitly needed in either of the update equations; neither to estimate the total intensity Σj Fij Bj gathered from the whole view, nor to estimate how the power Aj Bj being radiated is distributed.
 Instead, these updates can be estimated by sampling methods, without ever having to calculate form factors explicitly.
 Since the mid 1990s such sampling approaches have been the methods most predominantly used for practical radiosity calculations.

 The gathered intensity can be estimated by generating a set of samples in the unit circle, lifting these onto the hemisphere, and then seeing what was the radiosity of the element that a ray incoming in that direction would have originated on.
 The estimate for the total gathered intensity is then just the average of the radiosities discovered by each ray.
 Similarly, in the power formulation, power can be distributed by generating a set of rays from the radiating element in the same way, and spreading the power to be distributed equally between each element a ray hits.

 This is essentially the same distribution that a path-tracing program would sample in tracing back one diffuse reflection step; or that a bidirectional ray-tracing program would sample to achieve one forward diffuse reflection step when light source mapping forwards.
 The sampling approach therefore to some extent represents a convergence between the two techniques, the key difference remaining that the radiosity technique aims to build up a sufficiently accurate map of the radiance of all the surfaces in the scene, rather than just a representation of the current view.

 Reducing computation time

-Although in its basic form radiosity is assumed to have a quadratic increase in computation time with added geometry (surfaces and patches), this need not be the case.
-The radiosity problem can be rephrased as a problem of rendering a texture mapped scene.
-In this case, the computation time increases only linearly with the number of patches (ignoring complex issues like cache use).

-Following the commercial enthusiasm for radiosity-enhanced imagery, but prior to the standardization of rapid radiosity calculation, many architects and graphic artists used a technique referred to loosely as false radiosity.
-By darkening areas of texture maps corresponding to corners, joints and recesses, and applying them via self-illumination or diffuse mapping, a radiosity-like effect of patch interaction could be created with a standard scanline renderer (cf. ambient occlusion).

-Static, pre-computed radiosity may be displayed in realtime via Lightmaps on current desktop computers with standard graphics acceleration hardware.
+Static, pre-computed radiosity may be displayed in real time via lightmaps using standard rasterization techniques.

-Advantages

-One of the advantages of the Radiosity algorithm is that it is relatively simple to explain and implement.
-This makes it a useful algorithm for teaching students about global illumination algorithms.
-A typical direct illumination renderer already contains nearly all of the algorithms (perspective transformations, texture mapping, hidden surface removal) required to implement radiosity.
-A strong grasp of mathematics is not required to understand or implement this algorithm.